-In the event that a situation arises involving an incident identified as a "Clery Act" crime (Murder; Manslaughter; Aggravated Assault; Robbery; Forcible Sex Offenses; Burglary), either on or off campus, that, in the judgment of the Chief of Public Safety or their designee, constitutes an immediate or continuing threat to students, faculty, staff, or visitors, a campus wide "Timely Warning" will be issued.
-The warning will be issued through the college Red Alert mass notification system.
+In the event that a situation arises involving an incident identified as a "Clery Act" crime (Murder; Manslaughter; Aggravated Assault; Robbery; Forcible Sex Offenses; Burglary) on campus, in non-campus buildings or property, or on public property immediately adjacent to and accessible from the campus that, in the judgment of the Chief of Public Safety or their designee, constitutes an immediate or continuing threat to students, faculty, staff, or visitors, a campus wide "Timely Warning" will be issued.
+The warning will be issued through the college Red Alert mass notification system through email, text messaging, and instant messaging paths.
+A report that is filed more than five days after the date of the alleged incident may not allow Public Safety to post a "timely" warning to the community.
+This type of situation will be evaluated on a case by case basis.